Ethereum Rival Polkadot Marks Parachain Milestone With 25% Price Surge

 It’s probably not a coincidence that, after five years of development from Parity Technologies (the engineering team behind Polkadot), the project announced yesterday it was ready to launch what it calls “parachains.”
 The Polkadot leadership group subsequently voted to begin auctions for parachain slots starting November 11.

-Parachains are their own that run alongside the main network, using it for security and to validate transactions.
+Parachains are their own blockchains that run alongside the main network, using it for security and to validate transactions.
 Polkadot, then, is all about blockchain interoperability, with an eye toward increasing the number of transactions a network can process.

 DOT is a governance token that gives its holders voting rights, and users can also “stake” DOT to the network to make it more secure.
 Crucially, holders need DOT to create new parachains.
 That, of course, increases demand for DOT from those looking to launch on the network.